MPA81/buna-ziua-lume/README.md

 # buna-ziua-lume [RO -> EN | hello-world ]

-Din San Diego pana la Bucuresti va uram o zii buna!
+Din San Diego până la Bucuresti va urăm o zii bună!
 [RO -> EN | From San Diego all the way to Bucharest we wish you a nice day!]

 I believe this was my first public repository and I feel that it should be a